 Benefits for Regional Victoria

-Passengers travelling into Melbourne from regional Victoria will no longer have to travel through the CBD to get to world-class education and health services, jobs and retail in the middle suburbs, without having to go through the CBD
+• Enable passengers to travel to world-class education and health services, jobs and retail in the middle suburbs, without having to go through the CBD